Flood Advisory issued for San Diego by NWS - NewsBreak

 weather.gov

-Effective: 2022-08-30 21:24:00 PDT Expires: 2022-09-05 20:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Stay indoors and seek air-conditioned buildings.
-Drink water, more than usual, and avoid dehydrating alcoholic, sugary, or caffeinated drinks.
-Dress for the heat - lightweight and light- colored clothing.
-Eat small meals and eat more often.
-Monitor those with a higher vulnerability to heat, including small children.
-Check in on family, friends, and neighbors, especially the elderly.
-If engaging in outdoor activity, take longer and more frequent breaks and avoid the hottest parts of the day.
-Never leave kids or pets unattended in cars.
-Target Area: San Diego County Mountains EXCESSIVE HEAT WARNING REMAINS IN EFFECT UNTIL 8 PM PDT MONDAY * WHAT...Dangerously hot conditions with temperatures 89 to 99 degrees. * WHERE...San Diego County Mountains. * WHEN...Until 8 PM PDT Monday. * IMPACTS...Extreme heat will significantly increase the potential for heat related illnesses, particularly for those working or participating in outdoor activities.
+Effective: 2022-08-31 02:01:00 PDT Expires: 2022-09-05 20:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Drink plenty of fluids, stay in an air-conditioned room, stay out of the sun, and check up on relatives and neighbors.
+Young children and pets should never be left unattended in vehicles under any circumstances.
+This is especially true during warm or hot weather when car interiors can reach lethal temperatures in a matter of minutes.
+Take extra precautions if you work or spend time outside.
+When possible, reschedule strenuous activities to early morning or evening.
+Know the signs and symptoms of heat exhaustion and heat stroke.
+Wear light weight and loose fitting clothing when possible and drink plenty of water.
+Target Area: San Diego County Coastal Areas EXCESSIVE HEAT WARNING REMAINS IN EFFECT UNTIL 8 PM PDT MONDAY * WHAT...Dangerously hot conditions with temperatures up to 100. * WHERE...San Diego County Coastal Areas. * WHEN...Until 8 PM PDT Monday. * IMPACTS...Extreme heat will significantly increase the potential for heat related illnesses, particularly for those working or participating in outdoor activities.

 weather.gov